thacherT1D/webdevstuff/Programming_with_Javascript/Scopes,_Hoisting,_High_Order_Functions_+_Timers.desc.md

 3
 ```

 As we can see, __each__ of the returned functions have closed over their own environment.
 The returned functions each have a unique scope that was closed over.
 The `var count` inside of `secondCounter` is not the same `var count` inside of `counter`.

-### 6 of 6: Callback Functions
+### 6: Callback Functions

 The most common usage of a high order function in JavaScript is a pattern called a "callback" function.
 A callback function in JavaScript is any function that is passed in as a parameter to another function and is called at the end of that function.
 This is in contrast our previous high order functions, which returned functions.
 Instead of returning a function, we call a function that is passed in.